tom-odonovan/Pocket-Chef/README.md

 - Display favourite recipes in favourites page ✅
 - Allow users to delete saved recipes

-### Allow users to add dietary preferences to their profile
+### Allow users to schedule meals

--

-### Randommly shedule meals for each user based on their preferences
+- Create a new table for each user containing meal schedule
+- Display meal schedule in a calendar fromat
+- Allow users to edit schedule:
     - Users should be able to swap scheduled meals for alternate recipes if they desire